michal-bures/konkr_data/ai-chatter/default.md

 - Surely you can spare a bit of land for me?
 Please?
 - See I really needed that bit of land.
 Don't be mad!
 - Sorry about that, just really needed that land.
-- I'll just grab thtiny piece of land over here... there we go, now I'm good!
+- I'll just grab this tiny piece of land over here... there we go, now I'm good!

 > invading, caused minor damage, similar strength, neutral
 - Hey, nothing personal, just needed that land.